|

 album brings Indian sounds into popular Beatles' numbers (Norwegian

 Wood, anyone?)
-Read

-the rest of the article by HEMANGINI GUPTA, Monday, September 27, 2004 – THE HINDU (BANGALORE
+by HEMANGINI GUPTA, Monday, September 27, 2004 – THE HINDU (BANGALORE

 EDITION)